pingcap/docs-cn/v3.1/tidb-in-kubernetes/reference/configuration/storage-class.md

 ---
 title: Persistent Storage Class Configuration in Kubernetes
-summary: Learn how to Configure local PVs and network PVs.
+summary: Learn how to configure local PVs and network PVs.
 category: reference
 ---